 Military corpsmen go way back, providing special care to soldiers on the battlefield.
 Hospitals often provided horse-drawn ambulances, staffed by doctors.
-And we all know that funeral directors’ hearses doubled as medical transport vehicles into the 1950s and 60s.
+And funeral directors’ hearses doubled as medical transport vehicles into the 1950s and 60s, thanks to their cushy ride.

 Some areas, notably Toronto, Ont., Canada, pushed for better cardiac emergency field care.
 There, Medic One was a single ambulance that had a “portable” defibrillator for cardiac calls.
 The machine was operated by a hospital intern, and it meant bringing the patient to the ambulance, since the defibrillator was powered by lead-acid car batteries — it weighed 100 pounds.